suark/prokeepLogin/README.md

 There is a basic test to make sure the app renders.

-And there are two other tests.
+And the main tests:

 - A valid login
-- An invalid login
+- An different combinations of invalid logins

 Scripts: